Acute Care & DoctorLink

 The White Horse Health Centre offers a drop-in phlebotomy clinic (blood tests) to provide a fast, efficient service for you, our patients.
 The clinics run as follows;

 Wednesdays – 08:00 – 10:00

 Fridays – 08:00 – 10:00

 We understand that some patients will still want to book an appointment, therefore we do offer limited bookable appointments.
-If you require your bloods to be sent to Salisbury District Hospital, these can only be done on a Tuesday and Friday.
+Please note that any blood tests requested by Salisbury District Hospital can only be taken on a Tuesday or Friday.